Hari70a/React-Native-Hello-World/README.md

 ### Installation and Setup:

-      For the installation of react-native and its accessories , please go through [here](https://github.com/Hari70a/React-native/wiki)
+* For the installation of react-native and its accessories , please go through [here](https://github.com/Hari70a/React-native/wiki)

+* Later you  check the [documentation](https://facebook.github.io/react-native/docs/tutorial.html#content) of facebook to  understand the components specifically.

+*